feedm3/konrad/README.md

-# Konrad
+# konrad

 [![Build Status](https://travis-ci.org/feedm3/konrad.svg)](https://travis-ci.org/feedm3/konrad)

-Konrad checks your URL's in a given intervall.
+konrad checks your URL's in a given intervall.
 If they are down he notifies you in slack.

 ## Run